AngusP/AngusP.github.io/_unlisted/styles.md

 [id]: http://octodex.github.com/images/dojocat.jpg  "The Dojocat"

-These are all way too big so images tend to work better with some direct HTML.
+These are all way too big so images tend to work better with some direct HTML, or with classes as laid out further up applied to them.